Ngā Whakaritenga Whakaahuahanga Kaunihera ā-Rohe o Rotorua 2022 | Rotorua Lakes Council Representation Review 2022

 - 4 elected members ‘at large’ (elected by those on the general and Māori rolls)

-Will Te Tatau be lodging a submission?
+Did Te Tatau lodge a submission?

 Along with the feedback we’d already collated when we engaged with Te Arawa on Māori wards, we’ve also held webinars, polls and a survey to find out which option you prefer.